The main Cycles 4D preferences will be found in the Cinema 4D Preferences dialog:

 If you use the real-time preview 'Fit' feature then resizing the preview window may result in non-rendering border space being displayed in the preview window.
-In this screenshot the border is outlined in red at the top and bottom:
+In this screenshot the non-rendering borders are seen as dark bands at the top and bottom:

 This border is, by default, semi-transparent but you can change the opacity to be between 0% (in which case there is no visible border, but not everything displayed in the preview window would be rendered to the picture viewer) and 100% (when the border is completely opaque, so is in fact black).